Model a reusable Product

 Product with linked product features in a separate content type

-Secondly, since the feature content type stores just data without any presentation information, you can easily show them in any way - for example, as tabular data.
+Secondly, since the feature content type stores data without any presentation information, you can easily show it in any way – for example, as tabular data you can see in the image below.

 Product features displayed in a table